KawaiiFiveO/SIP-Pi/README.md

 =============================================
 1. Build and install PjSIP as explained below
 2. install eSpeak `sudo apt-get install espeak espeak-data`

+3. If output of DTMF digits through GPIO in sipserv is needed: (if not, skip to step 5)
-3. install wiringPi as outlined on http://wiringpi.com/download-and-install/
+4. install wiringPi as outlined on http://wiringpi.com/download-and-install/
-4. after executing ./build as described, run sudo make install
+5. after executing `./build` as described in link, run sudo make install for wiringPi

-5. Copy Project folder to Raspberry Pi and hit`make` in this folder
+6. Download this folder to Raspberry Pi
+7. If output of DTMF digits in sipserv through GPIO is needed: execute `make sipserv-gpio` && `make sipcall` in SIP-Pi folder in Terminal
+8. If mentioned output is not needed, just execute `make all` in SIP-Pi folder in Terminal

-6. configure `sipserv.cfg` to your needs (see example configuration)
+9. configure `sipserv.cfg` to your needs (see example configuration)
-7. test drive using`sudo ./sipserv --config-file sipserv.cfg`
+10. test drive using`sudo ./sipserv --config-file sipserv.cfg`
-8. this is not(yet) a "real" service, so include `./sipserv-ctrl.sh start` command into your favourite autostart.
+11. this is not(yet) a "real" service, so include `./sipserv-ctrl.sh start` command into your favourite autostart.
-9. stop the SIP service using `sipserv-ctrl.sh stop`
+12. stop the SIP service using `sipserv-ctrl.sh stop`
-10. install lame `sudo apt-get install lame` for the MP3 compression of recordings (mail.sh)
+13. install lame `sudo apt-get install lame` for the MP3 compression of recordings (mail.sh)

 sipserv
 =======
 Pickup a call, have a welcome message played or read.
 Do some actions by pressing (DTMF) keys on your phone.
-Get 4-bit DTMF key value through GPIO1, GPIO4, GPIO5, GPIO6 (1 is least significant bit, 6 most significant bit)
+Get 4-bit DTMF key value through GPIO if wished.
 This service uses a generic approach.
 All actions are configurable via config file.
 One special usage is the special ability to record the caller while playing the intro.
 Please contact your lawyer, if this is legal in your country.
 With the sample configuration you can have a blacklist and only the special (=blacklisted) calls answered.

-##Usage:   (as root)
+##Usage:   (if GPIO output needed, has to run as root)
   `sipserv [options]`

 ##Commandline: